sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

         _Customer.City        as CustomerCity,
     ```

-9. We now add Measures to our cube.
+9. You now add Measures to our cube.

-    We add a field `TotalOfBookings`
+    You add a field `TotalOfBookings`

     ```totalOfBooking
         @EndUserText.label: 'Total of Bookings'